chrislovecnm/chrislovecnm.com/_posts/2017-10-14-setup-google-cloud-to-serve-this-blog.md

 There are a lot of companies out there that offer object stores.
 I am daily using AWS Cloud and GCE developing kops and Kubernetes.
 I could have chosen something else, but I decided to stay with the major players.
 Frankly, I could not decide.
 My wife made the final call.
-The conversation was: "Hon should we use AWS or Google?".
+The conversation was: "Hon, should we use AWS or Google?".
 Her answer was Google.

 ## Sign-up

-Here is the link [free trial](https://console.cloud.google.com/freetrial) for the free trial.
+Here is the link for the [free trial](https://console.cloud.google.com/freetrial).
 At the time I am writing this post, the free period is good for
 $300 over a year.
 From what I could figure out both I could not use AWS Free Tier since they charge for DNS.